YoApp/slack-yo/README.md

 9. Click Add Outgoing Webhook
 ![](http://i.imgur.com/6G9Lsve.png)
 10. Click Save Integration
+11. Have everyone on your team send a Yo to the username you sent in the form to obtain a Yo API Key!
-11. Try it out in Slack!
+12. Try it out in Slack!

 ![](http://i.imgur.com/snMdCT4.png)